 An Online Professional Development Program for Community and Technical College Faculty

-The rationale behind the NC-NET Academy courses is that educational ideas cannot simply be presented; they need to be thought about, talked over, and experienced.
-These six-week facilitator-led online courses weave together readings, activities, and discussions for participants to construct new understandings in the context of their own situations.
-Each week, threaded discussions play an essential role in encouraging participants to reflect on the readings, share stories from their lives (and their classrooms), pose questions to the group, and express their reactions.
-The courses provide an opportunity for faculty throughout the system to network and learn from each other.
+The NC-NET Academy offers facilitator-led online courses delivered via Moodle.
+Enrollment is open to part-time or full-time community college faculty members in North Carolina.
+The rationale behind the Academy is that educational ideas cannot simply be presented; they need to be thought about, talked over, and experienced.
+Academy courses weave together readings, activities, and discussions for participants to construct new understandings in the context of their own situations.
+Weekly threaded discussions play an essential role in encouraging participants to reflect on the readings, share stories from their lives (and their classrooms), pose questions to the group, and express their reactions.
+The courses provide an opportunity for faculty from across the state to network with and learn from each other.

 From Good Teaching to Student Learning